Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Materials and methods

 While most deep learning methods focus on seizure detection, determining region in which the seizure originates, also known as seizure onset zone (SOZ) localization, is arguably the more important clinical task~\cite{rosenow2001presurgical}.
-For example, if the SOZ can be narrowed to a discrete region in the brain, then surgical resection of this area can provide the highest rate of seizure freedom~\cite{olmi2019controlling, rosenow2001presurgical}.
+When the SOZ can be narrowed to a discrete region in the brain, surgical resection of this area can provide the highest rate of seizure freedom~\cite{olmi2019controlling, rosenow2001presurgical}.
 DeepSOZ is designed to perform both seizure detection and SOZ localization.
 We conjecture that the SOZ localization performance is closely tied to its seizure detection accuracy due to the link between the global and channel-wise features.
-In this study, we analyze the impact of using BUNDL for seizure detection on SOZ localization, as compared to the conventional CEL objective function.
-We employ 10-fold cross-validation, repeated 5 times, to select the learning rate for training with Adam optimizer in PyTorch 1.10 and to evaluate performance.
+In this study, we analyze the impact of using BUNDL on SOZ localization, as compared to the conventional CEL objective function. in repeated 10-fold cross-validation setup similar to detection, repeated 5 times, to select the learning rate for training with Adam optimizer in PyTorch 1.10 and to evaluate performance.

-\subsection{EEG Datasets}
+\subsection{EEG datasets}

-\subsubsection{Simulated Data}
+{We use four datasets in our experiments as summarized in Table \ref{tab:demo_table}: One is a simulated dataset designed to emulate various noisy label settings, and the other three are real-world publicly available datasets~\cite{shah2018temple,guttag2010chb,detti2020siena}.
+All real world-datasets have been fully anonymized prior to release under the ethics requirements of each institution.
+For example, the TUH dataset was reportedly collected in accordance with the Declaration of Helsinki ensuring informed consent and with the full approval of the Temple University Hospital IRB~\cite{shah2018temple}.
+Based on these factors, the Charles River Campus IRB at Boston University has waived an ethics review of this study.}.

-We use the SEREEGA framework~\cite{krol2018sereega} in MATLAB to simulate EEG data for 120 subjects.
-We randomly generate between $1-10$ EEG recordings for each subject (5.3 $\pm$ 1.6 recordings), with each recording lasting 10~minutes.
-All recordings are sampled in the 10-20 EEG montage at 200 Hz.
+\subsubsection{Simulated data}